EKF-RS-64-1-20-Eff-Kp-2/post-app-frontend/README.md

 The Administrator must be able to add a new Item.

+## Print list

+The Administrator must be able to print a list of all current Items.

+The List contains the following information:
+* Header with:
+  * Military Grade
+  * Name
+  * Signature
+* Lines containing:
+  * Military Grade
+  * Name
+  * Empty space for signature

 ### Remove checked-out packages

 The Administrator must be able to remove a checked out item.
 The removal of an Item is definitive.